balleRAM/kickasm-sidedit-installer/README.md

 ============

 1. Save the 'kickasminstaller.sh' file preferably into your home directory ( /home/<your username>/ )
-2. Open up your Linux terminal
+2. Open up your Linux terminal and make sure you're in the directory with ```kickasminstaller.sh``` file in it.
 3. Type in the following command: ```chmod +x kickasminstaller.sh``` and press ENTER.
 4. Type in the following command: ```./kickasminstaller.sh``` and press ENTER.
 5. Follow the instructions on screen.